georgia-tech-db/evadb/docs/source/contribute/index.rst

 Submitting a Contribution
 ====

-Follow the following steps to contribute to EVA:
+Follow the following steps to contribute to EvaDB:

 -  Merge the most recent changes from the master branch